sorrawichYooboon/clean-arch-domain-driven-golang/README.md

   - **infrastructure/**: Contains adapters for various infrastructures:
     - **database/**: Implements PostgreSQL-specific repository logic.
     - **cache/**: Implements Redis caching for optimized data retrieval.
-    - **http/**: Manages HTTP routing and controllers, handling incoming requests and responses.
+    - **http/**: Manages HTTP routing and handlers, handling incoming requests and responses.
     - **middleware/**: Implements middleware components, such as authentication middleware, for handling requests, enhancing the application’s security and logging capabilities.
     - **external/**: Contains integrations with external services, such as Shopify and Firebase, including service logic and repository interfaces for these services.
 - **migrations/**: Contains SQL scripts for creating the required database tables, which are automatically executed by the PostgreSQL Docker container during initialization.
 This ensures the database is set up correctly for application use.